zzzDavid/pytorch2caffe/README.md

 We have a `dict()` in class `Translog` to record the torch function names and their corresponding caffe layer names.
 But we don't have that information for tensor operations.

 For example, `+=` can convert into `Eltwise` in Caffe, but it does not have torch name since it is not a function.

+2. DPU does not support Global Average Pooling

+Global average pooling is moved to CPU, resulting in multiple kernels.